SarahSalvatore/FullStackDevPortfolio-Frontend/README.md

 ## About

 I created this portfolio to showcase my programming skills to potential employers, colleagues and clients.
+This portfolio consists of three repos: Frontend (You are here), Backend [https://github.com/SarahSalvatore/FullStackDevPortfolio-Backend](https://github.com/SarahSalvatore/FullStackDevPortfolio-Backend) and Database (coming soon).

+## Frontend

-The website includes the following pages/sections:
+The frontend website includes the following pages/sections:

 ### Home Page